WHAT ARE PRESERVED FLOWERS?

 DO YOU ACCEPT INTERNATIONAL ORDERS?

 I will ship internationally on a case by case basis, but understand that my shop is not responsible for any packages that are not accepted by Customs.
 Returns from an international order will not be accepted if rejected by Customs.
 It is recommended that you contact your local Customs agency before placing your order to verify what merchandise is acceptable and what is restricted.
 Orders that are shipped to international countries may be subject to custom duties or import taxes once the shipment reaches your country.
 Customers are responsible for these costs.
 International shipping rates are calculated based on size/weight of merchandise with extra costs added to account for packing materials, (see next question for details).

 HOW ARE SHIPPING COSTS DETERMINED?

 Shipping costs for each item are based on the size and weight of each arrangement and the packing supplies that are required to protect your items.
-Due to the fragile nature of the materials that I use, most products require extra packaging to protect them and ensure a safe arrival.
+Due to the fragile nature of the materials that I use, most products require specialized packaging to protect them and ensure a safe arrival.
 This can include double-walled heavy duty boxes, an excessive amount of filler such as packing foam and/or paper, and even edge protectors to prevent crushing if the box is put under heavy pressure from the other items that they are shipped with during transport.
 Box size must also account for extra space surrounding each item, which does increase the cost for shipping.

 WHAT DO I DO IF MY PACKAGE WAS LOST OR DAMAGED DURING TRANSPORT?